MSeifert04/iteration_utilities/docs/generated/Iterable.rst

    .. method:: __getitem__(idx)

       See :py:func:`~iteration_utilities.getitem`.
-If the `idx` is a :py:class:`slice` then it is appropriatly converted for the :py:func:`~iteration_utilities.getitem` call.
+If the `idx` is a :py:class:`slice` then it is appropriately converted for the :py:func:`~iteration_utilities.getitem` call.

    .. method:: __length_hint__()